Fall 2019 Course Offerings

 ED 142 Education of the Exceptional Child

-Starting with a history of special education, this course introduces students to
+Starting with a history of special education, this course introduces

 ED 145 Families and Schools

-The complex relationships between family and school systems, with a focus on
+The complex relationships between family and school systems, with a

-practices.
+school policies and practices.
 Cross Listed as CSHD 165.

 ED 161 Anthropology and Sociology of Schooling